fireundubh/playwithfire/mods/auto-loot/documentation.md

 ## Mutually Exclusive Filters

 The Junk, Components, and Valuables filters are mutually exclusive.
-If you had these filters enabled, the Junk filter would take precedence and loot all junk items regardless of your Components and Valuables settings.
+If all these filters were enabled, the Junk filter would loot all junk items regardless of your Components and Valuables settings.
 The outcome would be the same as if you had only the Junk filter enabled.

 ### How are these filters different?